Is Starbucks healthy?

 - I did not include most of the pre-packaged foods.
 Starbucks has lots of sweets & snacks available, but since most have the nutrition facts printed right on the packages, I didn’t feel it necessary to include them all here.

-And of course, I didn’t include any drinks here,.
-Since that menu is ALWAYS rotating, it is way too much to keep up with.
+And of course, I didn’t include any drinks here.
+Since that menu is ALWAYS rotating, it is way too much to keep up with for the purposes of this healthy Starbucks blog post.

-However, scroll down for a quick nutrition guide on the Starbucks drinks add-ons!
+However, scroll down for a quick nutrition guide on the Starbucks drinks add-ins!

-You can also see my Coffee Caffeine Guide for a breakdown of Starbucks coffee and how the caffeine content compares to Dunkin!
+You can also see my Starbucks vs Dunkin Caffeine Guide for a breakdown of Starbucks coffee and how the caffeine content compares to Dunkin!

 Starbucks Hot Breakfast Nutrition